...

 Visualising:

 Visualisation involves forming a mental image to represent information.
 The mental image may be in the form of pictures or animated scenes.
-Visualisation helps people organize information and make appropriate decisions.
+Visualisation helps people organise information and make appropriate decisions.

-People can practice visualisation in their day-to-day lives.
+People can practise visualisation in their day-to-day lives.
 The key is to imagine the scenes vividly and in as much detail as possible.

 Playing games: